hidekiameku/rest_practice/README.md

-# The Code for REST Traning
+# The Code for REST Training

 Description
 ---